Frequently Asked Questions

 A SAFE is a convertible equity security that allows the investor to buy shares in a future priced round based on the price of the future round, rather than at a predetermined valuation.
 In other words, it is a way for an investor to acquire equity in a company at a future date in exchange for their investment now.

 If you would like more information on SAFEs, feel free to use the following links here and here and please consult with a financial advisor or other knowledgeable investors or entrepreneurs

 We believe the SAFE offers numerous advantages to the prize winners:

 - Ongoing relationship with Black Ambition: recipients of an equity investment would have an ongoing connection with Black Ambition.
-The success of award winners would help to support future prizes for Black and Latinx entrepreneurs.
+The success of award winners would help to support future prizes for Black and Hispanic entrepreneurs.
 At the same time, we have chosen to provide generous terms to the applicant.

 - Positions companies for the next step: Having Black Ambition as an investor means that entrepreneurs would already have received their first investment.
 We spoke with two accelerators and indicated that an equity investment would make the company even more attractive to an accelerator.
 Also, entrepreneurs can attract co-investment from others on the same terms (with all new third party co-investor capital in addition to Black Ambition’s capital being considered the Investment Amount).

 - Tax liability for award recipients: cash grants may be taxable as ordinary income, whereas equity investments would likely not be taxable.
 Note that start-ups may have losses that they can use to offset the cash grants from a tax standpoint.
 Please consult a financial or tax advisor for more information.